American Satan

-American Satan is a 2017 American supernatural musical thriller film directed by Ash Avildsen, who also wrote the screenplay with Marty Beckerman.
-It was released in theaters on Friday October 13, 2017 and stars Andy Biersack, Ben Bruce, Drake Bell, Denise Richards, Malcolm McDowell, Booboo Stewart, and Tori Black.
+American Satan is a 2017 American supernatural musical thriller film directed by Ash Avildsen, who also wrote the screenplay with Matty Beckerman.
+It was released in theaters on Friday October 13, 2017, and stars Andy Biersack, Ben Bruce, Drake Bell, Denise Richards, Malcolm McDowell, Booboo Stewart, and Tori Black.
 The film marked Larry King's final film role before his death in January 2021.
 It won an award for Best Narrative Feature at the 2017 Oceanside International Film Festival.

+The movie successfully launched the titular franchise.

 Plot

-The Relentless are an aspiring rock band, half from England and half from the US, who all move to Los Angeles to become famous.
-The band's vocalist, Johnny Faust, lives in Columbus, Ohio with his mother and his girlfriend Gretchen.
-After moving to Los Angeles they hold auditions for a bassist, and choose a woman, Lily.
+The Relentless are an aspiring rock band, half from England and half from the US.
+The band's vocalist, Johnny Faust, lives in Columbus, Ohio, with his mother and his girlfriend Gretchen.
+Other band members are Dylan, Leo and Ricky.
+After relocating to Los Angeles to become famous, they hold auditions for a bassist and choose a woman, Lily.

 While leaving a liquor store, some of the members encounter a homeless man who tells them to rely on feeling more than perception.
 Moments later, the band is accosted by another man who implies he is the Devil and can make them stars if they perform a human sacrifice.
-Lily tells Johnny that her ex-band member Damien raped her the night she left the band.
+Lily tells Johnny that Damien, an ex-band member of hers, raped her one night.
 Johnny learns his mother has breast cancer and cannot afford treatment.
-Damien insults Johnny's mother, so the band decides to sacrifice Damien.
-They lock him in a van and set it aflame, but Johnny has a change of heart and lets Damien out.
-Damien climbs an electrical fence and dies from electrocution.
+After Damien insults Johnny's mother, the band decides to sacrifice Damien.
+They lock him in a van and set it aflame, but Johnny has a change of heart and lets Damien escape.
+However, when Damien climbs an electrical fence, he dies from electrocution.

-The Relentless get a record deal and record an album, called American Satan.
-They go on tour.
-In Kansas, a bar fight results in the death of a man, and Johnny is arrested.
-He goes on trial and is acquitted.
+The Relentless land a record deal and record an album, American Satan, and begin touring.
+In Kansas, a bar fight results in a man's death and Johnny is arrested, but he is acquitted.
 This inspires The Relentless's fans to confront their bullies, leading to more deaths, all blamed on the band.